MamidalaV/School_District_Analysis/README.md

 ## Summary

+Below are the changes to metrics from District Summary:

 - At a disctrict level,
     - Average Math Score has reduced by 0.1%
     - Average Reading Score remains unchanged
     - % Passing Math has reduced by 0.2%
     - % Passing Reading remains unchanged
-    - % Overall Passing remains the same.
+    - % Overall Passing remains the same

+Below are the changes to metrics from School Summary:

+- At a school level, below are the changes for Thomas High School
+    - Average Math Score reduced by 0.06%
+    - Average Reading Score increased by 0.05%
+    - % Passing Math has reduced by 0.08%
+    - % Passing Reading reduced by 0.29%
+    - % Overall Passing reduced by 0.32%

-Below are the 4 noticable changes to the data after excluding Math and Reading scores for 9th grade in Thomas High School.
+Finally, below are the 4 noticable changes to the data after excluding Math and Reading scores for 9th grade in Thomas High School.

 1.The average math exam score for the district was one-tenth of a percentage point lower.